enso-org/ide/docs/connections.md

 ## Type ascription
+NOTE: The type ascription operator is not supported in the first release timeline and its exact specification is still work in progress.

 The type ascription operator `:` introduces pattern context for its right hand side.
 The basic form is `value:type`.
 It says that `value` be of the given `type`, i.e. that all its possible values belong to the set of atoms represented